Diary of a Wimpy Kid Christmas: Cabin Fever: Plot

-Seeing as how it is Christmas Eve, Susan has everyone open one present early, making the family feel better.
+Seeing as how it is Christmas Eve, Susan has everyone open one present early, making everyone feel better.
 Greg expects his early present to be the Mega Station, though finds it to be clothing items from Aunt Lydia instead.
 They notice that it has stopped snowing, and Greg sneaks out to enact his plan.
 He recruits Rowley and they make their way to the donation bin, though they have to dig firmly for it due to the storm burying it.
 They find their things, but Rowley abandons Greg when the snowplow lady from earlier arrives.
 She is impressed with Greg having shoveled all the snow and offers him a ride back to his house.
 Greg learns that the lady is a single mother who only does snow plowing as a side job to support her and her son, Tyler.
 She wanted to get him a Mega Station but cannot afford it.
 Greg leaves on good terms with her, even though she spots the clothing items he retrieved, the lady forgives him and they part.

 Greg returns just as the power returns to the neighborhood and the family celebrate.
 They see a police car pull up and realize that Greg is the snowball culprit.
 The Heffleys instead decide to hide the evidence, but Greg decides to turn himself in.
 It turns out that the police were simply collecting unwanted toys and Greg decides to give up his Mega Station to the snowplow lady and Tyler.
 Greg now appreciates his family even more but promises himself that he will get the video game console that comes out next year instead.
 He throws Elfrendo away in the bin, though he returns, continuously watching over Greg.